 According to the National Sexual Violence Resource Center (NSVRC), one in three women and one in six men will experience some sort of sexual violence at some point in their life.
 This includes child sexual abuse - which is almost a euphemism for the rape of children - by clergy, coaches and educators, relatives, and other authority figures - which assails one in four girls and one in six boys, according to the NSVRC.

 Clearwater is hardly immune to these harrowing allegations, whether they involve children or the elderly.
 A sexual assault can have lifelong effects on a victim, both physically and mentally - 81 percent of women who experience assault battle with some degree of PTSD following their attacks.
 Resuming your life after an attack can be a difficult process.
 Often, it's hard to confront what happened, let alone talk to anyone about it.

-At Dolman Law Group, our sex abuse lawyers’ goal is to provide a safe place for Clearwater sex abuse survivors.
+At Dolman Law Group, our sex abuse lawyers' goal is to provide a safe place for Clearwater sex abuse survivors.
 We know the strength and courage it takes for you to talk about your assault.
 You have rights.
 In Florida, victims of sexual assault can pursue criminal and civil charges against their abusers.
 To learn more about your rights and fight out how we can help you recover damages against your abuser, contact Dolman Law Group's Clearwater sexual abuse lawyers at (727) 451-6900 for a free and confidential consultation.

 At Dolman Law Group, we believe that everyone has a voice.
 Everyone has a story that deserves to be heard.
 Since 2009, our lawyers have helped fight for the rights of victims in Florida.
 Our sexual abuse lawyers know the tactics abusers and organizations use to deny liability.
 When you file a claim against another party, our number one priority is to make sure they are held responsible for their actions.